TRACEABILITY2_Article_Banner-02-min.webp

 Trust and buy-in

 Regardless of the technology we use, the key to creating a traceable food system is getting everyone on board.
-In order for investment, adoption and new regulations to take hold, we need governments to be able and willing to drive forward development in this area.
+For investment, adoption, and new regulations to take hold, governments need to be willing to drive forward development in this area.
 Solutions must also clearly bring real benefits to both consumers and industry, be tailored to different supply chains and be low-to-no cost for smallholder producers.
-There is hope yet for a culture-shift away from paper-based records and towards comprehensive digital traceability of our food, but if we build tools that people in our food system aren’t able and willing to use, we won’t get far.
+There is hope yet for a culture shift away from paper-based records and towards comprehensive digital traceability of our food, but if we build tools that people in our food system aren’t able and willing to use, we won’t get far.

 Related articles